SamSherrill/games-comparison/README.md

 - keyCode is deprecated
 #### Bigger Issues to Tackle in the Refactor:

+- Immediately after pressing the "Add User" button, it'd be really cool if the typing cursor defaulted to the first blank line, even if multiple blank user lines are added
+    - Partially DONE - the typing cursor now does autoFocus (in TextInput.jsx) to the most recently added line

+- Mouse cursor to follow the Add User button each time it's clicked

+- Full evaluation of the names & uses of state & vars within our app.
+Do those names accurately reflect what we're using them for?
+Can we delete or refactor blocks of code after these evaluations?
+We almost certainly can make this code more readable, and very likely can shorten it. searchedUsers state & array (on MainPage.jsx) is a prime example of something we have & maybe still can refactor.

 - Deal with async issues with removing privateUsers from foundUsers